The cannabidiol, better known as CBD, is a natural substance derived from the hemp (or cannabis) plant, like THC (tetrahydrocannabinol).

-Moreover, it is not classified as a narcotic, and has been sold over the counter online and in specialized shops since late 2020, in various forms: oils, capsules, infusions or loose.
+It is not classified as a narcotic, and has been available over the counter online and in specialized shops since late 2020, in various forms: oils, capsules, infusions, or in bulk.

 Through its action on the endocannabinoid system

-Fortunately, this is good news since CBD is a phytocannabinoid, meaning it can act on CB1 and CB2 receptors just like other molecules in the body.
+Fortunately, this works out because CBD is a phytocannabinoid, meaning that it can act on CB1 and CB2 receptors just like other molecules in the body.

-Thus, the more anandamide there is in the body, and the fewer pain signals there are
+Thus, the more anandamide there is in the body, the fewer pain signals there are!

 By binding to vanilloid receptors